 Third, find something you've depended upon for far too much for far too long for security, rest, or identity and give it up for Lent.
-For me, I'm fasting from Facebook (I've already tried to check it 6x today and it's not even Noon!).
-It is clear that I have taken something good and corrupted it.
+For me, I'm fasting from an hour of sleep each day so that I can spend some intentional time with Jesus each morning.
+My calendar has swallowed me lately, and it's time to re-order my priorities, starting with some intimate time with my Creator.
 So, whether it's chocolate, tobacco, Netflix, TV, or too much work, now is the time to identify that which has a grip on you and move towards removing it's influence over you.

 Lent is my favorite time of year, and there is good reason.
 The intentionality of the six weeks before Easter are difficult, but it makes Resurrection Day that much more sweet.
 After all, there is no Easter Sunday without Good Friday and Silent Saturday.
 Pain always produces joy, if we'll let it.
 And it is to that end, that I now invite you to follow Jesus, sacrificing simple pleasures, and remembering the suffering which Jesus endured on our behalf through this beautiful season of Lent.